 The biggest pro of bringing your own seat is that you can be certain of the size and condition of your travel car seat.
 Once, we had flown to New Zealand our luggage was delayed – including our checked infant car seat.
 The airline had a couple of loaner car seats, but none was the correct size for our child.
 We called the rental car company, and they, too, did not have the correct car seat for our young toddler.

 On top of that, rental car seats are often dirty, worn, or even expired.
 They also may have been in an accident or compromised in some other way of which you (or even the rental company) are not aware.
-Finally, they’re cheap – rental car agencies often charge $7-15/day for a seat.
+Finally, they’re not cheap – rental car agencies often charge $7-15/day for a seat.
 That adds up quickly – it could easily be over $100 for a week-long rental.

 Cons of Bringing Your Own Carseat for Travel